Sparkier/book_summary/README.md

 # Book Summary

+In this repository, we generate both textual summaries and image descriptions for written texts.

 ## Intro

-In this repository, we generate both textual summaries and image descriptions for written texts.
+The application is divided into Frontend and Backend.
+The backend is a locally running python server which is communicating with the frontend svelte based web application.

 ### Backend